-Virginia Astley emerged as one of the UK’s unique singer/songwriter talents throughout a productive career covering the 1980s onwards.
-From her many collaborations with a variety of notable names in the music industry, through to her own solo career, Virginia has managed to carve out her own particular niche.
+Virginia Astley is a writer and musician whose unique talents emerged throughout a productive career in the 1980s.
+From her many collaborations with a variety of notable names in the music industry, through to her own solo musical career and later critical acclaim as a writer, Virginia has managed to carve out her own particular niche.

 Having developed an interest in music from an early age, it was somewhat inevitable that Virginia would embark on a musical career.
 Taking up piano at the age of 6 and flute at 14, Virginia also had the bonus of having composer and musician Edwin Astley (whose successes included the theme music for cult 1960s TV shows such as The Saint and Danger Man) as a father.

 Post-school, Virginia enrolled in the Guildhall School Of Music in London – a location that also exposed her to the vibrant post-punk music scene of the time.
 Keen to broaden her musical palette, Virginia initially took on keyboard duties for pop outfit Victims Of Pleasure.

 She also linked up with former Skids frontman Richard Jobson for contributions to his album The Ballad Of Etiquette.
 This collaboration brought Virginia into the orbit of Belgian record label Les Disques Du Crépuscule, which in turn led to contributions to various Crépuscule releases (some of these melodies and ideas would later feature on her UK debut EP A Bao A Qu).
 Virginia also became part of an ensemble called The Dream Makers (in collaboration with filmmaker Jean Paul Goude).
 The results of this collaboration provided an early opportunity for Virginia to display her unique vocal charms for a cover version of ‘La Chanson d’Helene’ (‘Helen’s Song’) – a song originally sung by Romy Schneider in the 1970 French film Les Choses De La Vie.